kk3039/DigThat/readme.md

 `-p` or `--phase`: number of probing phases, including the last round of guessing phase.
 E.g. --phase 3 meaning two rounds of probing and the last one is guessing
 `-k` or `--tunnel`: length of tunnel. should be >= n-1

-Tunnelers:
+##### Tunneler
-should take in three params:
+Tunnelers should take in three params and produces `tunnel`.
+For example:
 `python3 tunneler_example.py --grid 5 --phase 3 --tunnel 4`
 or use short args:
 `python3 tunneler_example.py -n 2 -p 2 -k 1`

+##### Detector
+Detectors will receive params from the server.
+`python3 detector_example.py`

 #### What to hand in

-Code for Tunnel:
+* Tunneler program (which should produce `tunnel`)
+* Detector program
+* ./run_game.sh that includes the commands to start tunneler
+* ./run_detector.sh that includes teh commands to start detector

+**Tunneler program**
-Should take in three params: `--grid 5 --phase 3 --tunnel 4` Should output a file named `tunnel` that satisfies the following:
+Should take in three params: `--grid 5 --phase 3 --tunnel 4` Should output a file named `tunnel`.
+Each tunnel segment should take one line, in the form of `x1,y1 x2,y2` i.e. starting coordinates and ending coordinates should separate by a space.

-- all intersection coordinates in order, starting from the bottom i.e. (1, y)
-- each coordinate should take one line, in the form of `x,y`
-- The last line should be (n+1, y), where n is the the number of grids

 Please refer to tunnel_example file as a sample.